acemihir/Artemis-Bot/README.md

 - [ ] Advanced user and server information
 - [ ] Meeting (reminder) system
 - [ ] Invite tracking + rewards

+### Setup
+This bot requires both credentials to firebase (firebase-credentials.json) and a .env file to operate.
+They must be in the same directory as the executable.
+The .env file can be created and copied over from .env.example.
+The firebase credentials can be downloaded from the firebase panel.